Home » About Us » Our Staff

 Danny Aldred has been the Administrative Assistant at NAMI Virginia since 1998.
 Danny serves as point of contact for general NAMI operations and is responsible for office administration, donor and member database and relations, as well as many other tasks necessary to maintain the flow of communication between the organization, affiliates, and community partners.
 Danny has received specialized training from Virginia Commonwealth University, J. Sargeant Reynolds Community College, and the Nonprofit Learning Point.

-Danny is the point of contact for membership questions or updates, updates to affiliate leader contact information, questions about dues, and general NAMI Virginia questions.
+Danny is the point of contact for membership questions or updates, changes/uplates to affiliate leadership, updates to affiliate leader contact information, questions about dues, and general NAMI Virginia questions.

 Phone: (804) 285-8264 x 201